Don Dokken: Early success

 In the late 1970s, Don Dokken was playing in a Los Angeles–based band called Airborn, and had the opportunity to reach a record deal in Germany.
 After seeing the band Xciter with future bandmates George Lynch and Mick Brown, he tried to recruit them for a new band.
 Lynch and Brown were not interested in joining forces with him when he first contacted them.
 Don, with the help of one of Xciter's songs, secured the deal in Germany and convinced Lynch and Brown, along with bassist Juan Croucier, to join him in Dokken soon after he received it.

 During his time in Germany, Dokken befriended the German hard rock band Scorpions, and sang with them in rehearsals for their Blackout album while lead vocalist Klaus Meine was being treated for nodes on his vocal cords.
-Don has stated that he recorded scratch vocals for "No One Like You", "You Give Me All I Need", and "Dynamite".
-Don also stated, "I was just helping Klaus out", and "You’ll never hear those [tracks]… because it’s not fair to the Scorpions."
-Meine recovered and returned to record the album.
+Don recorded scratch vocals for "No One Like You", "You Give Me All I Need", and "Dynamite”.

 In 1983, America saw the release of the first Dokken album, Breaking the Chains, which got a moderate reception.
 After Juan Croucier left the band to join Ratt, Jeff Pilson was brought in for their second release, Tooth and Nail, and at this time metal fans and critics began to take notice of the band.